Forge de Laguiole Tradition 12 cm Horn Tip with Awl - Shiny

-As most retailers will make you believe by ignorance or for marketing purposes, the Awl is not a punch or a tool to take knots out; it is a rudimentary "Trocar".
-Most of us who did not spend years in medical school do not know what a Trocar is; it is a surgical instrument that is used to puncture body cavities.
+As some retailers may make you believe, mostly by ignorance, the Awl is not a punch or a tool to take out knots; it is a rudimentary "Trocar."
+Most of us who did not spend years in medical school do not know what a Trocar is; it is a surgical instrument used to puncture body cavities.

-Now, you may ask your self why a cattlemen would need such an instrument, here is why: Herds of cattle do not always stay in their assigned fields, although the dogs usually keep them put, they do escape from time to time.
-The worse fields a cow can escape too are the ones that contain "Luzerne" Luzerne is a legume or a plant that produces nitrogen by means of its root system.
-This is what contributes to an animal's suffering from "bloat" if they eat too much of it, or eat it at a particular time, i.e., when the grass is damp and young (young grass contains proportionately more of the toxin).
+You may ask yourself why a cattlemen would need such an instrument; here is why: Herds of cattle do not always stay in their assigned fields; although the dogs usually keep them put, they do escape from time to time.
+The worse fields a cow can escape to are the ones that contain "Luzerne" Luzerne is a legume or a plant that produces nitrogen through its root system contributing to an animal's suffering from "bloat" if they overeat or eat it at a particular time, i.e., when the grass is damp and young (young grass contains more of the toxin).

 "Bloat" is the technical name for what happens, i.e., the animal "blows up" or "bloats" from the gas produced in its rumen (which is one of the four compartments of its digestive system).
 If the bloat is not relieved in time, the cattlemen will lose his herd as most animals will succumb to internal stomach pressure.
 The only way to save the animal was to puncture the stomach to relieve the pressure, so they used whatever was at hand, including pieces of barbed wire, nails, or sharp sticks, until the Awl was integrated into their knives.

 The Awl's shape and size are shaped in a way that prevents cattlemen from injuring the animal by inserting the Awl too deep; the triangular angles of the Awl create a "clean" puncture that is, more or less, self-healing.
 Notches are often found on various models, they are purely decorative.